dogacaltin/HabitsOnMetallica/README.md

 # HabitsOnMetallica🤟
 This is my detailed summary of listening habits of Metallica from last year.
-This GitHun repositary contains a ReadMe file, a report, a power point presentation, and last but not least, a file that includes my personal Spotify Data and Python code to manipulate this Data.
+This GitHub repositary contains a ReadMe file, a report, a power point presentation, and last but not least, a file that includes my personal Spotify Data and Python code to manipulate this Data.

 1️⃣ReadMe File:
   This file gives information about how this GitHUb repositary will be used.
 Before you take a look to other files, it may be better to check this information.